 2. [e-Miles has closed.] e-Miles offers promotions to view and/or buy products and services.
 Simply, click on the offers you are interested in and dismiss any you aren’t interested in.
 Don’t feel obligated if you’re offered a promotion to buy a product and service.
 No purchase is necessary to participate.

 - Airline partners include United, Frontier, American, Southwest, and Alaska Airlines.

 3. Opinion Miles Club, offered by United MileagePlus, will send surveys you’re eligible for based on the information in your profile.
 You earn United miles that are deposited directly into your MileagePlus account when you complete a survey.

-4. Valued Opinions, connected to Southwest Rapid Rewards, earns currency which can be exchanged for Rapid Rewards Points.
+4. e-Rewards connected to Southwest Rapid Rewards, earns currency which can be exchanged for Rapid Rewards Points.

 5. Points for Surveys, offered by JetBlue TrueBlue, allows you to earn TrueBlue Points.

 You’ll need to consider how much time you’re willing and able to invest into completing surveys.
 You’ll receive surveys of varying length, some of which are time-consuming.
 However, none of the surveys are overly difficult and likely can be completed while watching TV or relaxing.